-The Builder business represents a large portion of our overall revenue and has historically been a strategic component of our goto-market strategy.
+The builder business represents a large portion of our overall revenue and has historically been a strategic component of our goto-market strategy.
 We serve the majority of the top U.S. builders with a high degree of geographic concentration around major metro areas where single family starts are most robust.
+We also serve multi-family builders, primarily in the Southern California metro area.
 Our various service center locations serve the function of being close to this business and enable us to deliver exceptional service to our builder partners.